waywardphilosopher/tainan/content/about.md

 > So cultivate the strength of the wind, and make the bone robust.
 >
 > *Liu Xie || The Heart of Literature, the Carving of Dragons (5th - 6th Century)*

+Liu argues that good writing needs a balance of wind (*feng* 風) — vitality, life and spiritedness — and bone (*gu* 骨) — organisation and structure.
+We see this balancing of wind and bones as good advice not just for writing, but for bringing about social change, and for life in general.

 <div class="gallery-box">
   <div class="gallery">